Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 Windows:
 We recommend Visual Studio 2022 Community edition as the IDE.
-You download the source code.
+You download the source code for wxWidgets.
 Then you goto %wxWidgetsDir%/build/msw/
 You open wx_vc17.sln in Visual Studio 2022
 Build Debug and Release configurations (we recommend not dll but statically linked libraries).